Mariners vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Edouard Julien and the Minnesota Twins will attempt to beat Julio Rodriguez and the Seattle Mariners when the teams meet on Monday at 7:40 PM ET.
+The Minnesota Twins and Alex Kirilloff will take the field against the Seattle Mariners and J.P.
+Crawford on Tuesday at 7:40 PM ET, in the second of a three-game series at Target Field.

-The Twins are listed as -105 moneyline underdogs for this matchup against the favored Mariners (-115).
-The game's over/under has been set at 8 runs.
+The Twins are listed as -120 moneyline favorites for this matchup against the Mariners (+100).
+The contest's over/under has been set at 8 runs.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.